true-og/Distant-Horizons-Server/relocate_natives/README.md

 1. In `build.gradle`:

 - Make sure the target package is the same length or shorter (untested) than the source package.
-Underscores in native methods will take 2 characters so account for that as well.
+Underscores in native methods will be mapped to `_1` so account for that as well.
 - Exclude the native files and add them as `relocateNative` (see example).

 Example: